 – Big multinational enterprises (MNEs) under the BEPS 2.0 framework’s Pillar 2 are liable to 15% DMTT/GMT rate

-How much is the penalty on not registering for the UAE corporate tax?
+How much is the penalty for not registering for the UAE corporate tax?

 What is the fine on late corporate tax filing in the UAE?